ALLIANCE'S WORLD OF SEALS

 Materials for Oil Seal

-NBR is recommended for the majority of standard applications and is the most commonly used rubber (elastomer) material.
-This is because of Nitrile's compatibility with most environments as well as its relatively low cost.
+NBR is recommended for the majority of standard applications and is the most commonly used rubber (elastomer) material, due to its compatibility with most environments as well as its relatively low cost.
 Generally nitrile is used for disposable non-latex gloves, footwear, automotive transmission belts, synthetic leather, hoses, o-rings, gaskets, oil seals, and more.